SDA is covered by the Residential Tenancies Act

 Explain certain information

-Your provider must explain the following information to you in a way you can understand:
+Your SDA provider must explain the following to you in a way you can easily understand.
+This communication can be verbal or in writing:

-- any notice you receive under Part 12A – for example, a Notice of rent increase or a Breach of duty notice
+- any notice they give you (for example, a Notice of rent increase or a Breach of duty notice)

 Appoint a support person